Getting Started

 Step #1: Installation

-You can download the latest version of Git-Tool from our GitHub releasesopen in new window page.
-Pop it into your $PATH and you're good to go!
+You can download the latest version of Git-Tool from our GitHub releases page.
+Pop it into your $PATH

-At this point, you'll be able to run git-tool to open repositories, create new ones, or manage your weekly scratchpads without any further configuration, however you'll probably want to continue through the remaining steps to get the most out of your setup.
+to open repositories, create new ones, or manage your weekly scratchpads without any further configuration, however you'll probably want to continue through the remaining steps to get the most out of your setup.

 Step #2: Setup

-To get the most out of Git-Tool, you should run the setup wizard with git-tool setup.
+.
 This wizard will guide you through the process of setting up your configuration file and shell autocompletion to ensure you get the most out of Git-Tool.

 Step #3: Linking to GitHub

-Git-Tool ❤️ GitHub and can automatically create repositories there whenever you run gt new.
+Git-Tool ❤️ GitHub and can automatically create repositories there whenever you run gt new

-To set this up, generate a new Personal Access Tokenopen in new window with the repo scope and run the following command to store it in your local keychain.
+To set this up, generate a new Personal Access Token with the repo

 gt auth gh